bbcarchdev/libcluster/README.md

 libcluster<7>: libcluster: etcd: re-balancing cluster cluster-test/production:
 libcluster<7>:   976f8500b22d4e7e9db3468b97d677cd [0]
-libcluster<5>: libcluster: etcd: this instance is no longer a member of cluster-test/production libcluster<7>: libcluster: re-balanced; this instance has index -1 (1 threads) from a total of 1
+libcluster<5>: libcluster: etcd: this instance is no longer a member of cluster-test/production libcluster<7>: libcluster: re-balanced; this instance has base index -1 (1 workers) from a total of 1
-cluster-test: cluster has re-balanced: instance index:        -1 instance thread count: 1 total thread count:    1 libcluster<7>: libcluster: etcd: 'leaving' flag has been set, will terminate balancing thread libcluster<7>: libcluster: etcd: balancing thread is terminating
+cluster-test: cluster has re-balanced: first worker index:         -1 worker count:               1 total cluster worker count: 1 libcluster<7>: libcluster: etcd: 'leaving' flag has been set, will terminate balancing thread libcluster<7>: libcluster: etcd: balancing thread is terminating
 cluster-test: successfully left the cluster